Prescription Weight Loss Drugs Review

 These drugs are stimulants and suppress appetite, just like phentermine.
 They are only available for short-term use only, as there is a risk of abuse and dependence.

-Side effects can include raised blood pressure, heart palpitations, restlessness, dizziness, tremor, insomnia, shortness of breath and chest pain.
+Side effects can include raising blood pressure, heart palpitations, restlessness, dizziness, tremor, insomnia, shortness of breath and chest pain.
 Less serious side effects include dry mouth, diarrhea, constipation and vomiting.
-You should not take these drugs if you have a history of heart disease, stroke, congestive heart failure, uncontrolled high blood pressure or a history of drug abuse.
+You should not take diethylpropion if you have a history of heart disease, stroke, congestive heart failure, uncontrolled high blood pressure or a history of drug abuse.

-So, as you can see, none of these drugs are going to provide any miracles, but they can help.
-They all come with some potential serious side effects as well as potential benefits.
+So, as you can see, none of these drugs are going to provide any miracles, but they can definitely help.
 Diet and exercise are your key to weight loss, but medications, for some people, can be a helpful addition.
 Medications can help a helpful tool in your tool belt, but shouldn't be the only one you're using!